I’ve been practicing gratitude — with varying levels of devotion — for over a decade now.

 Practicing gratitude made me stop waiting until we had a house, or until I found my feet at university, or until I had made friends, or until I had whatever I wanted — and helped me to be happy with what I had right then.
 That’s the power of gratitude.

 Gratitude made whatever I did have feel like it was enough — and more.
 That’s the power of gratitude.

 And that’s why gratitude has been an ever-constant (daily) practice in my life ever since then.

 Alice Morse Earle once said said: “Every day may not be good…but there’s something good in every day.”

 Practicing gratitude can help us to find and acknowledge the good in each and everyday.

 And that’s the power of gratitude.

 If you’re wanting to make gratitude a regular habit in your life, I’d love to invite you to join a very special live round of The 28 Day Gratitude Project.
-This self-guided project will guide you through 28 days of gratitude so you can explore how you can add more gratitude into your life — in a way that works best for you.
+This project will guide you through 28 days of gratitude so you can explore how you can add more gratitude into your life — in a way that works best for you.
 It includes a digital workbook and daily emails for 28 days to help you make gratitude a regular habit in your life.
 Plus there’s going to be a pop-up Facebook group *just* for this special live round (where I’ll be doing live calls in each week!).

 You can find out more and sign up here.